Binance boss bullish despite crypto crash

 He quickly added that he did not believe such outlays were necessarily bad, seemingly keen not to directly criticise competitors.

-By way of contrast, Zhao announced this week that Binance was hiring 2,000 new workers.
+By way of contrast, Mr Zhao announced this week that Binance is hiring 2,000 new workers.

 Binance operates in a largely unregulated corner of the economy that is accused of being a haven for money-laundering, scams, sanctions busting and even terrorist funding.